-We do not require applicants to have a degree in a specific major nor to have previous agricultural or cross-cultural experience.
+We do not require applicants to have a degree in a specific major nor to have a previous agricultural or cross-cultural experience.
 However, the purpose of the internship program is to prepare Christian development workers for agricultural ministry, so we look for candidates who are most likely to pursue this type of career: relevant classes, agricultural skills, international experience, work history, good grades, and so on.

-Interns will be expected to actively communicate with ECHO Faculty/Staff via in person and email and Dallas International University Staff/Faculty via email.
+Interns will be expected to actively communicate with ECHO Faculty/Staff via in-person and email and Dallas International University Staff/Faculty via email.

 Interns work outside with gardens, animals, and appropriate technologies, as well as inside with computers and in the classroom and library.
 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this internship.
 Work involves outdoor activities under varying conditions as well as

 indoors with research, writing, and training activities.
 The noise level in the work environment is usually low to moderate unless notified that loud equipment is being utilized nearby.